 “As the host of the virtual wine tasting, you’ll want to keep to keep things moving as you guide guests through the process,” noted Jeff.

 According to Jeff, you can help set a merry mood with a customized playlist of favorites like this one we created especially for holiday entertaining.

 “After the virtual wine tasting ends, share it with everyone to remind them of the occasion,” advised Jeff.

 To enhance the experience further, consider combining your virtual wine tasting event with another holiday tradition such as your family’s annual tree raising, Friendsgiving, or your neighborhood cookie swap.
 The possibilities are endless!

-Whether you’re hosting a party in person, traveling to visit family, or hosting a virtual wine tasting event, our 2020 Holiday Wine Guide makes everything easier.
-Enjoy specially curated wine bundles, chef-inspired food pairings, and custom holiday playlists, plus tips, crafts, and videos that bring it all together.
+Whether you’re hosting a party in person, traveling to visit family, or hosting a virtual wine tasting event, let Biltmore help you discover specially curated wine bundles, chef-inspired food pairings, and custom holiday playlists, plus tips, crafts, and videos that bring it all together.